Arch-turion/helic-axis-model/README.md

 Published under the **MIT License**.
 See the `LICENSE` file for terms.
 We encourage use, extension, and validation of this work—for the purpose of advancing the recognition of consciousness as a universal phenomenon.

+License Update — As of [15/09/2025], this project is licensed under CC-BY-NC-SA 4.0.
+Replications and adaptations are permitted for non-commercial purposes only, with required attribution.
+See LICENSE.md for details.

 ## Associated Research

 -   **Full Paper on Zenodo:** [Quantifying the Conscious Core](https://zenodo.org/records/17096632)